Predicting Clinical Outcomes in Glioblastoma: An Application of Topological and Functional Data Analysis: Predicting Clinical Outcomes in Glioblastoma

-To fully illustrate the utility of the SECT topological summary statistic, we apply the GP regression model to a glioblastoma multiforme (GBM) radiomic study with two measured clinical outcomes: disease free survival (DFS) and overall survival (OS).
-One of the main aims in radiomics is determine the relationship between clinical imaging and phenotypic/clinical variation.
-The aggressive nature of GBM, coupled with the necessity for invasive surgical procedures, makes it difficult to obtain molecular data on the disease.
-Imaging technologies provide a useful alternative data source, and can help with both the earlier detection and monitoring of tumors.

-Some recent work in radiomics have confirmed the utility of imaging data in GBM research.
+To fully illustrate the statistical utility of tumor images (captured by the SECT topological summary statistic), we apply the GP regression model to a GBM radiomic study with two measured clinical outcomes: disease free survival (DFS) and overall survival (OS).
+Some recent work in radiomics has confirmed the utility of imaging data in GBM research.
 These efforts suggest that the inclusion of shape information improves both the prediction of patient survival outcomes, as well as the classification of tumor subtypes \cite{Gutman:2013aa,Mazurowski:2013aa,Gevaert2014,Macyszyn:2016aa}.
 It is important to distinguish, however, that most of these previous studies were limited to gross spatial features of cancer images (e.g.~the presence of multifocal tumors, the location of recurrent lesions, or crude volumetric calculations).
 The SECT offers a novel contribution to radiomic research as a topological representation of imaging data.
 In this section, we will specifically assess whether topological features are better predictors of DFS and OS prognoses than three other tumor characteristics: (i) gene expression, (ii) tumor morphometry, and (iii) tumor geometry.